mmmnic/POV_LED_GLOBE/README.md

 the project was develop by using standard periphal library.

-hope you enjoy it, any question please mail for me at: 16521006@gm.uit.edu.vn
+hope you enjoy it, any question please send a mail for me at: 16521006@gm.uit.edu.vn

 Image and video: